-In an ideal sales world, you’re selling your product or service to as many people as possible as often as possible.
+In an ideal sales world, you’re selling your product to as many people as possible as often as possible.

-Sales qualification is the process of evaluation where you determine whether a lead is worth investing additional time, energy, and resources into.
-Essentially, you find out if they’re the right buyer for your product or if there’s a better time to sell.
+Sales qualification is the process of evaluation where you determine if a lead is worth investing the additional time, energy, and resources it takes to move them through the pipeline.

 To clarify precisely how sales qualification works, let’s move through some of the key terminology and strategy below.

 First, let’s clear up some of the tricky jargon associated with sales qualification.
 We’ll start with the methodology of lead scoring.

 Lead scoring is a tool used in the process of sales qualification.
 Though it takes the form of slightly different methodologies, it remains a system of ranking leads.

 For example, one version of lead scoring is the ICP (Ideal Customer Profile).
 Sitting atop your sales pipeline, the ICP uses attributes like industry, company size, and job title to filter leads into a representation of your ideal customer.

 Both lead scoring and lead qualification seek the same result.
 But where lead qualification uses a process of qualifying, lead scoring uses one of quantifying.